bohdangarchu/codex/README.md

 CodeX is a remote code execution system.
 It runs code submissions in a secure envoronment and returns the output.
 The system currently supports submissions in Python, JavaScript and Java.
 The REST API is built using `Node.js` and `Express.js`.

 CodeX leverages `Docker` as a sandbox environment for code submissions because it provides a secure and isolated environment for executing untrusted code.
-In addition, using Docker also provides portability and scalability to the service, as it allows the application to be run on any machine that has Docker installed.

-`RabbitMQ` is used as the message broker between the API Service and the Execution Service.
-This allows for a decoupled architecture where the API Service can send messages to the Execution Service without having to know anything about its implementation details.
+`RabbitMQ` is used as a message broker between the API Service and the Execution Service.

 ## Prerequisites